fozz2k/solsnipes/README.md

 ## Configuration

 1. Navigate to `request.py` in the `./apps/components` folder.
+2. If you do not have requests installed run `pip install requests`
-2. Create a birdeye api key `@ https://bds.birdeye.so/`
+3. Create a birdeye api key `@ https://bds.birdeye.so/`
-3. Change the api key to the one you create in step 1 under the p.bird_apikey
+4. Change the api key to the one you create in step 1 under the p.bird_apikey.
-4. Change `min` and `max` market cap values to your liking.
+5. Change `min` and `max` market cap values to your liking.
-5. Adjust `offset`: `1920` is a good starting point to filter for coins below `300k` market cap.
+6. Adjust `offset`: `1920` is a good starting point to filter for coins below `300k` market cap.

 ## Running the Application